moxuse/tidal-unity/README.md

 duration
 ```

-- Float : object life time in cycle.
+- Float : object's life time in cycle.
 1 is 1cycle. (default 0.5)